tetrio/faq/README.md

 # tetriofaq
 <img align="right" width="241" height="66" src="https://user-images.githubusercontent.com/64891705/153584070-9c19640a-29ad-459f-bd12-05866fc3706a.png">

 Frequently Asked TETR.IO questions, as intially imported from the "bb" bot's repository of .faq output.
-This repository exists mostly for Github's Wiki feature, so please **[head there now](https://github.com/ZaptorZap/tetriofaq/wiki)** to get any use out of this package.
-If you're interested in contributing to this project, please read [this section of the FAQ](https://github.com/ZaptorZap/tetriofaq/wiki#contributing).
+This repository exists mostly for the Github Pages feature, so please **[head there now](https://tetrio.github.io/faq)** to get any use out of this package.

+You can also read the FAQ from the repository's Wiki, although this source is **deprecated** and may be out of date.